 The B&SR was a 21 mile two foot narrow gauge railway stretching from “Bridgton Junction,” near Miram, ME, to Bridgton and on to Harrison, ME on the North side of Long Lake.

 Many familiar with the B&SR have seen the picture below.
 It is included in the book Busted and Still Running, is currently used on the Bridgton Historical Society’s page on the B&SR and has appeared in several other publications.

 The engineer holding #5’s handrail is my Great, Great Grandfather, John Marcque (Marcoux).
 Beside him is his son Phil and on the pilot is his daughter from a second marriage, Berdina.
 John was the Master Engineer, there with the construction crews until his retirement in 1909.
 The boys, Phil and Ernest, continued until much later.

 Below is a photo from years later, showing John, sporting his bushy white mustache, with my grandfather, Phil, sitting shyly between his grandparents.
 My grandfather was named after his uncle, in the top left of the picture.
 Though I’m not sure why, my grandfather was referred to as “Billy,” though I figure it is because there were two Phil’s in the family then.

-Regarding the names, my Grandfather’s dad (Harold, to John’s right) changed the Americanized “Marcque” back to the original French-Canadian Marcoux.
+Regarding the names, my Grandfather’s dad, Arthur, is believed to have changed the Americanized “Marcque” back to the original French-Canadian Marcoux.

 While he no doubt told me each time I asked, it wasn’t until later in life that I realized that it was my family who worked on the narrow gauge line and there they were in the books.
 John is mentioned in the Sandy River and Bridgton books by Jones, as well as the Bridgton books by McLin and Ward.